1878–79 Scottish Cup: First round

-In total, there were 59 first round ties after five teams received a bye to the second round, Pollokshaws Athletic disbanded before the competition began and Glasgow University and Edinburgh University received a bye to the third round.
+In total, there were 59 first round ties after five teams received a bye to the second round, Pollokshaws disbanded before the competition began and Glasgow University and Edinburgh University received a bye to the third round.
 However, only 51 ties were played after Girvan, Blythswood, Stranraer, Maybole Carrick, Star of Leven, 4th Renfrew RV and Govanhill Lacrosse scratched to Catrine, Clyde, Cree Rovers, Mauchline, Renton, Stonefield and Wellpark respectively.
 Dennistoun were drawn to play Clydesdale but both teams scratched and were eliminated from the competition.

 Two-time defending champions Vale of Leven began the competition with a 6–0 home win against Alclutha from Dumbarton on 21 September 1878.
 On the same day, Queen's Park – who were looking to regain the trophy they had last won in 1876 – had a similarly convincing win as they saw off Kelvinbank 8–0.
 Rangers defeated Shaftesbury 3–0 at Kinning Park a week later while there were big wins for Kilmarnock Portland (9–0 vs. Dean), Upper Clydesdale (12–0 vs. Newmains) and Whitefield (10–0 vs. Telegraphists).